Swordsman (character): Critical reception

 Sideshow asserted, "Jacques 'Jack' Duquesne, AKA the Swordsman, has led an interesting life both in the comics and on the screen, forging connections to important characters and pushing their heroic development."
 Rob Bricken of Gizmodo ranked Swordsman 4th in their "12 Marvel Villains Who Should Have Been in Thunderbolts" list.
 CBR.com ranked Swordsman 7th in their "10 Greatest Swordsmen & Women In DC & Marvel Comics" list, and 15th in their "15 Strongest Swordfighters In Marvel Comics" list.

 Other characters named Swordsman

 Philip Javert

 Philip Javert, a Swordsman from an alternate universe, is a member of the Gatherers.
 The Gatherers are brought together by Proctor (an alternate version of the Black Knight) to hunt down every Sersi throughout the multiverse.
 Proctor and the Gatherers travel to the mainstream Marvel Universe (Earth-616) to kill its version of Sersi.
-The Swordsman, along with fellow Gatherers member Magdalene, turns against Proctor and briefly joins the mainstream version of the Avengers.
-Years later, they team with the Avengers and the Squadron Supreme and leave Earth-616 for parts unknown.
+The Swordsman, along with fellow Gatherers member Magdalene, turns against Proctor and briefly joins the mainstream Avengers.

 Swordswoman

 A new heroine named Swordswoman appears as a member of the European superhero team known as Euroforce.
-She is later revealed to be Marjorie, the Swordsman's illegitimate teenage daughter from Paris.
+She is later revealed to be Marjorie, Swordsman's illegitimate teenage daughter from Paris.